I-1-2-56. Fee Petition — Initial Processing Procedures

 Presume that the representative provided the claimant with a copy of the fee petition, unless there is evidence to the contrary.

-Example: If the claimant's copy of the Form SSA-1560-U4 is still attached when the representative submits the petition to the decision maker and the claimant did not complete and sign the lower portion of the form showing he/she agrees with the fee amount requested, this would indicate that the claimant had not received a copy of the fee petition.
+Example: If the claimant's copy of the Form SSA-1560-U4 is still attached when the representative submits the petition to the decision maker and the claimant did not complete and sign the lower portion of the form showing the claimant agrees with the fee amount requested, this would indicate that the claimant had not received a copy of the fee petition.

 If you believe the representative did not provide the claimant with a copy of the fee petition, take the following actions.